SasView/sasview/src/sas/qtgui/MainWindow/media/data_formats_help.rst

 2D SAS Formats
 --------------

-SasView will read ASCII ('text') files in the NIST 2D format (with the extensions .ASC or .DAT) or HDF files in the NeXus NXcanSAS (HDF5) format (with the extension .H5, .NXS, .HDF, or .HDF5).
+SasView recognizes 2D data only when supplied in ASCII ('text') files in the NIST 2D format (with the extensions .ASC or .DAT) or HDF files in the NeXus NXcanSAS (HDF5) format (with the extension .H5, .NXS, .HDF, or .HDF5).
 The file extensions are not case-sensitive.
+Data in the old ISIS 2D format must be converted using the :ref:`File_Converter_Tool`.

 The NXcanSAS standard format is output by the
 `Mantid data reduction framework <http://www.mantidproject.org/>`_ and the